William Ludwig (baritone): London

 He sang in the Gaiety Theatre, the Strand, under the management of John Hollingshead.
 It was during this period that he changed his name to Ludwig.
-This may have been because of frequent misspellings or because a more Germanic named suited the life of an opera singer.
+This may have been because of frequent misspellings or because a more Germanic name suited the life of an opera singer.

 Carl Rosa

 By 1874 he had joined the Carl Rosa Opera Company.
-Ludwig was to maintain a relationship with this company for the rest of his singing career.
+Ludwig maintained a relationship with this company for the rest of his singing career.
 It was during his time with Carl Rosa that he came under the influence of Charles Santley.
 In 1877 he became chief baritone with Carl Rosa.
 He made his name in such famous Wagner roles as Wotan in the Ring cycle, Hans Sachs in Die Meistersinger and as the Dutchman in the Flying Dutchman.
 In Britain this part was often referred to as Vanderdacken, though Wagner never used that name.
 In 1883 he sang in Il Trovatore in the Gaiety Theatre, Dublin.
 A prototype telephone carried the performance to Earlsfort Terrace, Dublin, half a mile away, where an astonished audience was able to hear the singers and orchestra.
 He sang Claude Frollo in Goring Thomas's Esmeralda at Drury lane in 1883 and took part in the first performance of Mackenzie's Colomba (5 April 1883).
 He was also justly famous for his oratorio and concert singing.
 He was perhaps the greatest Vanderdecken of his day.
 Wagner is said to have given him a score of "The Flying Dutchman," inscribed: "To the incomparable Vanderdeken".
 However, Wagner referred to the title role as "the Dutchman" and not Vanderdecken, but in English productions the title role was always referred to as Vanderdecken or even Van Der Decken.

 Wagner was in London when Ludwig was singing with Carl Rosa, but definite evidence of their meeting has proved elusive.